Chicago-Area Schools with Fashion Marketing Programs

 College of DuPage

 The College of DuPage is committed to helping students acquire a solid foundation in their field of study through a combination of lectures and hands-on experience.
-In the fashion industry, students explore textiles, garment construction, fashion illustration and fashion show production for a well-rounded glimpse of what the fashion industry is like so they can prepare for it effectively.
+In the fashion industry, students explore textiles, garment construction, fashion illustration and fashion show production for a well-rounded glimpse of what the fashion industry entails.

 Associate in Applied Science in Fashion Merchandising

 Through the degree program in fashion merchandising, students can explore topics in fashion promotion, fashion merchandising and techniques in marketing fashion.
 Other courses address the history of costumes, textiles and quality apparel.
 Business classes include marketing, management, sales, advertising and fashion motivation.
-They also take electives that can target their studies through courses in fashion promotion, fashion merchandising and visual merchandising.
+Students can also take electives in fashion promotion, fashion merchandising and visual merchandising.

 Certificate in Fashion Merchandising

 This 30-credit certificate takes about one year to complete.
 Students study the principles of marketing, visual merchandising, quality in apparel and textiles.
-Some classes address specific techniques in fashion marketing and business skills important for fashion professionals, including promotions, sales, retail and supervision.
+Some classes address specific techniques in fashion marketing as well as business skills important for fashion professionals, including promotions, sales, retail and supervision.

 Other School Options

-Associate's degree programs in fashion design and fashion merchandising are available at Harper College, which is located about 27 miles away.
-Harper also has certificate programs in advanced patternmaking, apparel construction and textiles.
+Associate's degree programs in fashion design and fashion merchandising are available at Harper College, which is located about 27 miles from downtown.
+Harper also has certificate programs in apparel construction and textiles.